BenSmook/RealtyChain/README.md

 # Real Estate Listings Web App

-This is a Python web app that allows users to search for real estate properties in the US and get actual price predictions using the KNN algorithm.
+This is a Python web app that allows users to search for real estate properties in the US and get actual price predictions using the Random Forest Regressor algorithm.

 ## Table of Contents